MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create a managed service identity

 The managed service identity (MSI) provides an identity for applications to use when they're connecting to resources that support Azure Active Directory (Azure AD) authentication.
-For Azure Monitor SCOM Managed Instance Preview, a managed identity will replace the traditional four System Center Operations Manager service accounts.
+For SCOM Managed Instance (preview), a managed identity will replace the traditional four System Center Operations Manager service accounts.
 It will be used to access the Azure SQL Managed Instance database.
 You can also use the MSI to access the key vault.

 >[!Note]
 >- Ensure that you're a contributor in the subscription where you create the MSI.